 |POSITION||Associate Head Coach|

-James Overbo enters his eighth season as a member of the Crusader track and field coaching staff, and his third as associate head coach in 2015-16, working with the jumpers, javelin throwers and the multi-event athletes.
+James Overbo enters his ninth season as a member of the Crusader track and field coaching staff, and his fourth as associate head coach in 2016-17, working with the jumpers, javelin throwers and the multi-event athletes.

 Over his tenure at Valpo, Overbo has seen numerous athletes achieve tremendous success under his tutelage.
 In his first seven years, athletes Overbo has coached have set 11 program records and earned 36 spots on the Crusaders' all-time top-five charts.
 In addition, athletes in Overbo's events have earned 13 Horizon League championships, while 27 times his athletes have earned All-League accolades.
 Four of his athletes have earned spots in the NCAA Regional meet as well.

 During Overbo's time at Valpo, a number of Crusaders have excelled in the javelin throw.
 Four times in Overbo's tenure, a Valpo thrower has claimed the Horizon League title in the javelin throw - Brett Maynard (2009), Vince Liuzzo (2010) and Jeremy Getz (2013, 2015).
 Getz set a gold standard for Crusader javelin throwers under Overbo's tutelage, smashing the program modern-era record with a mark of 212'9" in the event and twice earning berths to the NCAA East Preliminary Round.